00971555260084

 Ministerial Decision No. 27 of 2023 on Implementation of Certain Provisions of Cabinet Decision No. 85 of 2022 on Determination of Tax Residency.

 The New Ministerial Decision on the Determination of Tax Residency affects individuals and businesses alike.
 The decision outlines the criteria for determining an individual's tax residency status and eligibility for tax exemptions.
-The scope of the decision is not limited to local residents but extends to expatriates as well.
+The scope of the decision is not limited to residents but extends to expatriates as well.
 Some key changes include the inclusion of new tests for tax residency and the annulment of previous decisions.

 The implications for businesses include the need to comply with the new decision and adjust their tax policies accordingly.
 They must also ensure that they document their employees' tax residency status and implement the required changes to their payroll systems.
 Companies may face penalties if they fail to comply with the new decision, which can have financial repercussions.
 To ensure compliance, businesses can seek professional advice, review their tax reporting systems, and train their employees on the new requirements.

 The new Ministerial Decision on the Determination of Tax Residency broadens the criteria for determining tax residency in the UAE.
-Natural persons conducting business in the country and companies established under UAE or foreign jurisdiction that are effectively managed and controlled in the UAE can now be considered residents for corporate tax purposes.
+Natural persons conducting business in the country and companies established under the UAE or foreign jurisdiction that are effectively managed and controlled in the UAE can now be considered residents for corporate tax purposes.

 The physical presence requirement of 183 days no longer applies.
 Instead, international agreements such as tax treaties will continue to play an important role in determining tax residency.
 To obtain a tax residency certificate, individuals can request it from the Federal Tax Authority, which declares their eligibility for tax relief or benefits in another jurisdiction affected by the relevant tax treaty.